caykey/gtb-web/README.md

 # Guess the Build Cheat
 This is a tool originally created by [**@croutonix**](https://github.com/Croutonix) and modified and re-styled being more Hypixel orientated.

-My version of this tool is publically avaliable at https://luke.mx/gtb/ and can be used for Hypixel, The Hive and Mineplex.
+My version of this tool is publically avaliable at https://luke.mx/gtb/ and can be used for Hypixel, The Hive & Mineplex.

 ## Contribute
 You can contribute to this project mostly by adding words to the `wordlist-xxxx.txt` files if you notice any are missing.
 Don't forget to separate each with a comma except after the last word.